-Cleveland Clinic Martin Health's 2020 CHNA demonstrated that health needs are multifaceted, involving medical as well as socioeconomic concerns.
+Cleveland Clinic Martin Health's 2021 CHNA demonstrated that health needs are multifaceted, involving medical as well as socioeconomic concerns.
 The assessment identified structural racism, poverty, housing, employment, transportation, health literacy, access to healthy foods, and environmental risk factors as significant concerns.
 Further, the primary and secondary impacts of COVID-19 have exacerbated many health disparities and barriers that were present before the pandemic.
-Poverty has substantial implications for health, including the ability for households to access health services, afford basic needs, and benefit from prevention initiatives.
-Problems with housing, educational achievement, and access to workforce training opportunities also contribute to poor health.
-The Centers for Disease Control and Prevention define social determinants of health as the "circumstances in which people are born, grow up, live, work and age that affect their health outcome."
+According to the Department of Health and Human Services, the social determinants of health (SDOH) are defined as "conditions in the environments where people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks."
+The World Health Organization expands upon that definition, adding that the SDOH "include economic policies and systems, development agendas, social norms, social policies, and political systems."

 Cleveland Clinic Martin Health is committed to promoting health equity and healthy behaviors in our communities.
 The hospital addresses socioeconomic concerns through a variety of services and initiatives including cross-sector health and economic improvement collaborations, local hiring for hospital workforce, mentoring of community residents, in-kind donation of time and sponsorships, anchor institution commitment, and caregiver training for inclusion and diversity.
-The socioeconomic initiatives highlighted for 2021 - 2023 include:

-Initiatives Including Collaborations and Resources Allocated Anticipated Impacts A Provide diversity, equity, and inclusion training for Cleveland Clinic caregivers including training related to allyship, unconscious bias, and structural racism Improve provider biases, improve the provision of culturally and linguistically appropriate care, improve trust in providers В Explore opportunities to support Community Health Worker programs to facilitate linkages to underserved communities and improve access to culturally and linguistically appropriate preventative services Improve access to care, improve the provision of culturally and linguistically appropriate care С Partner with community-based organizations to improve equitable access to healthy foods Improve self-efficacy associated with healthy eating, improve nutrition
+Initiatives Including Collaborations and Resources Allocated Anticipated Impacts Α Provide diversity, equity, and inclusion training for Cleveland Clinic caregivers including training related to allyship, unconscious bias, and structural racism Improve provider biases, improve the provision of culturally and linguistically appropriate care, improve trust in providers В Explore opportunities to support Community Health Worker programs to facilitate linkages to underserved communities and improve access to culturally and linguistically appropriate preventative services Improve access to care, improve the provision of culturally and linguistically appropriate care С Partner with community-based organizations to improve equitable access to healthy foods Improve self-efficacy associated with healthy eating, improve nutrition